telerik/blazor-docs/components/upload/validation.md

 Files must be validated when uploading, and the process has two parts:

-* client validation - performed by the Telerik Async Upload component
+* client validation - performed by the Telerik Upload component
 * server validation - must be implemented in the application endpoints

 The Telerik Upload component offers parameters to validate the file selection on the client: